Mickleham suburb profile

 Mickleham rental market trends

-The rental market in Mickleham has experienced moderate growth, with house rents increasing by 5.8% over the past year to $550 per week.
-However, there is no data available for unit rents, indicating a potential lack of unit supply in the area.
-As Mickleham continues to develop, it presents opportunities for investors focusing on house rentals in this emerging suburb.
+The rental market in Mickleham has remained stable over the past year, with house rents holding steady at $545 per week.
+There is currently no data available for unit rents, indicating a potential lack of unit supply in the area.
+As Mickleham continues to develop, it may present future opportunities for growth and investment in the housing sector.

 Suburbs near Mickleham